RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/01_Task.en.md

 ![img](./img/task.png "task")

 The Task component is the most basic and important component of WHEEL.
-Executes the script file set in the __script__ property according to the settings in the execution environment (host/useJobScheduler/queue property).
+Executes the script file set in the __script__ property according to the settings in the execution environment (host/use job scheduler/queue property).

 The following properties can be specified for a Task component: